IBM SPSS Statistics

 Now go back to the Data View, the variable school_class appears.
 Now values can be entered for each of the records or cases, for the defined variable.

 Crosstab or Crosstabulation is used for describing the relationship between the two categorical variables.
 This kind of table is also known as a two-way table or contingency table.
-In the case of crosstabulation, one of the categories determine the table rows, while the other determines table columns.
+In the case of crosstabulation, one of the categories determines the table rows, while the other determines table columns.
 Hence, the number of times a particular combination of the categories occurred in the table is denoted by the cells of the table.

 In order to perform Crosstab analysis, one needs to ensure that two categorical variables are available, and there are at least two groups for each of the variable.
 A limitation of Crosstab analysis is, it could be used only when there is a limited number of categories are there.
 In order to build a Crosstab analysis, the table dimension needs to be determined which will be R X C (Row X Column).
 A good example will be the following table.